-We hold club races for men, women and juniors in graded races based on ability on most weekends from March through September in Central Park, and promote a number of open races each year.
+CRCA holds club races for men, women and juniors in graded races based on ability on most weekends from March through September in Central Park.
+The club also promotes a number of open races each year.
 We are the largest racing club in the United States.

-Everyone interested in bicycle racing is welcome to join CRCA.
-There are a number of sub-teams within the club but membership in CRCA does not require belonging to a sub-team.
-In fact new members are encouraged to race without joining a sub-team.
+Everyone interested in bicycle racing and riding is welcome to join CRCA.
+There are a number of sub-teams within the club, but membership in CRCA does not require belonging to a sub-team.
+In fact, new members are encouraged to initially race without joining a sub-team.
 Free CRCA coaching is available to help one’s entry into the sport.